-I’m Lisa – I’m currently a Postdoctoral Fellow in the Hubbell Lab at the University of Chicago Pritzker School of Molecular Engineering, where I work on vaccines, cancer immunotherapy, and autoimmune diseases.
-In the future, I aim to become a Chemical Engineering faculty member and role model for aspiring female engineers.
+I’m Lisa – I’m currently a Postdoctoral Fellow in the Hubbell Lab at the University of Chicago Pritzker School of Molecular Engineering, where I work on vaccines, cancer immunotherapy, and inflammatory diseases.
+In the future, I aim to become a tenure-track faculty member and role model for aspiring female engineers.

 I received my Ph.D. in the Anderson and Langer Labs in the Department of Chemical Engineering at MIT.
 Check out my story on MIT News.
 Prior to starting my Ph.D.
 I completed an M.Phil. in the Department of Chemistry at the University of Cambridge and a B.S. in Chemical Engineering at the University of Pittsburgh.